Four temperaments: History

+For example, if a person tends to be too happy or "sanguine", one can assume they have too much blood in proportion to the other humours, and can medically act accordingly.
+Likewise for being too calm and reserved or "phlegmatic" from too much phlegm; excessively sad or "melancholic" from too much black bile; and too angry or "choleric" from excess yellow bile.

 The properties of these humours also corresponded to the four seasons.
 Thus blood, which was considered hot and wet, corresponded to spring.
 Yellow bile, considered hot and dry, corresponded to summer.
 Black bile, cold and dry, corresponded to autumn.
 And finally, phlegm, cold and wet, corresponded to winter.

 These properties were considered the basis of health and disease.
 This meant that having a balance and good mixture of the humours defined good health, while an imbalance or separation of the humours led to disease.
 Because the humours corresponded to certain seasons, one way to avoid an imbalance or disease was to change health-related habits depending on the season.
 Some physicians did this by regulating a patient's diet, while some used remedies such as phlebotomy and purges to get rid of excess blood.
 Even Galen proposed a theory of the importance of proper digestion in forming healthy blood.
 The idea was that the two most important factors when digesting are the types of food and the person's body temperature.
 This meant that if too much heat were involved, then the blood would become "overcooked."
 This meant that it would contain too much of the yellow bile, and the patient would become feverish.
-If there were not enough heat involved, this would cause there to be too much phlegm.
+Lack of sufficient heat was believed to result in an excess of phlegm.

 Persian polymath Avicenna (980–1037 AD) extended the theory of temperaments in his Canon of Medicine, which was a standard medical text at many medieval universities.
 He applied them to "emotional aspects, mental capacity, moral attitudes, self-awareness, movements and dreams."
 Nicholas Culpeper (1616–1654) suggested that the humors acted as governing principles in bodily health, with astrological correspondences, and explained their influence upon physiognomy and personality.
 He proposed that some people had a single temperament, while others had an admixture of two, a primary and secondary temperament.